 Bridges: The First-Person Writing Project

 “This was an experiment in every sense of the word, and I had no idea how it would evolve,” Gidado said.
-“Thankfully, I could not have envisioned a more honest, thoughtful, or open-minded cohort, and I’ll cherish the community we created together for the rest of my life.”
+“Thankfully, I could not have envisioned more honest, thoughtful, or open-minded cohorts, and I’ll cherish the communities we created together for the rest of my life.”